 - Replace the brake pads: With the piston compressed, you can now easily remove the old brake pads and install the new ones.
 Make sure the new pads are properly seated and aligned before reassembling the brake system.

 - Reinstall the brake caliper: Slide the brake caliper back onto the brake rotor and secure it with the bolts.
 Double-check that everything is properly aligned and tightened before reinstalling the wheel.
 If you’re unsure about how to tighten the lug nuts, we have a guide on how to tighten lug nuts.

 - Test your brakes: After completing the brake pad replacement, test your brakes to ensure they are functioning correctly.
 Start by pumping the brake pedal to regain pressure in the brake system, and then take your vehicle for a test drive to confirm everything is working as it should.

-Safety Precautions When Using a C Clamp for Brakes
+Tips and Warnings When Using a C Clamp for Brakes

-- Don’t rush: Take your time.
+- Don’t Rush: Take your time.
 Rushing can lead to mistakes, and mistakes can lead to accidents.

 Alternatives to C Clamps for Brake Repair